Languages in Star Wars: Dathomiri

 Archaic speech samples are found in The Clone Wars season 3.
 Mother Talzin, a Witch of Dathomir associated with the Nightsisters, is found speaking Dathomiri while possessing Darth Maul on Dathomir.

 In April 1994, the then unidentified language first appeared in Dave Wolverton's The Courtship of Princess Leia, when the young Teneniel Djo unleashes a Spell of Storm on Luke Skywalker and Prince Isolder of Hapes.
 Through retroactive continuity, Ewoks: The Battle for Endor (a 1985 made-for-TV film) was the language's first real appearance.
 In this story, Charal – a witch later retconned as a Nightsister – was seen incanting spells over a crystal oscillator.

-Binary
+Binary (Language)

 Binary is a language consisting of beeps and other synthesized sounds used by some droid characters, such as R2-D2, BB-9E and BB-8.
 Burtt created R2-D2's dialogue in the original Star Wars with an ARP 2600 analog synthesizer and by processing his own vocalizations via other effects.
 In The Force Awakens, BB-8's dialogue was created by manipulating the voices of Bill Hader and Ben Schwartz with a talkbox running through a sound effects application on an iPad.
 Although binary is unintelligible to the viewing audience, many characters in the Star Wars films are able to understand it, most notably Luke Skywalker.